-In this tutorial we will see how to configure an ASP.NET Core 3.1 web application with AngularJS SPA as front end and PostgreSQL as database with Secure User membership implementation using Identity Server 4.
+In this tutorial we will see how to configure an ASP.NET Core 3.1 web application with AngularJS SPA as front end and Secure User membership implementation using Identity Server 4 on PostgreSQL database.

 Full Source Code of this tutorial is available here

 - Update Visual Studio 2019 with .NET Core 3.1

 - What Next ?

 - Using Identity Server 4 on PostgreSQL database

 - Create ASP.NET Core 3.1 Angular application with Individual User Accounts

 - Update Startup.cs